-The Semper Fi Fund, a 501(c)(3) nonprofit, and its program America's Fund, are set up to provide immediate financial assistance and lifetime support for wounded, critically-ill and injured members of the U.S. Armed Forces and their families.
+Did you know the Semper Fi Fund, a 501(c)(3) nonprofit, and its program America's Fund, are set up to provide immediate financial assistance and lifetime support for wounded, critically-ill and injured members of the U.S. Armed Forces and their families?
 Since establishing the Semper Fi Fund in 2004, they've issued more than 71,500 grants, totaling close to $91 million in assistance to over 11,500 heroes and their families.
 For assistance call 760-725-3680.

 Did you know on April 3, 2018, the Federal Circuit revived a U.S. Army veteran’s claim for U.S. Department of Veterans Affairs (VA) disability benefits stemming from knee pain, ruling that pain alone can be considered a disability?